 Every marketplace eventually ends up canibalising its own supply in the pursuit of capturing more of that supply chain in order to achieve bigger margins and hence more profits.

 In other words, marketplaces will end up straight up competing with their own supply: primarily restaurants.
 But also even lower than that: kitchen level --> ingredient level --> produce level.

-Essentially the marketplace ends up selling private label food items from their own facility.
-Those facilities are known as cloud kitchens or ghost kitchens or virtual kitchens.
-Cloud Kitchens are like cooked food factories.
+Private label food items from cloud kitchens.
+Otherwise known as ghost kitchens or virtual kitchens.
+Cloud Kitchens are cooked food factories.
 There is no front-of-the-house; no servers, no tables, no theater, no nice deco, not even a logo outside the door.
 They are optimised solely for producing and packaging food for delivery.

 - Data Driven Food Production: The 'Amazon Basics' tactic.
 Amazon has been utilising purchasing data to identify top selling items and creating alternative Amazon Basics items and pricing at perfect price point at which the consumer would be willing to go for Amazon instead of a named 'brand'.
 Some theorised that Amazon was/is actually pushing those items up the search results and suggesting them to users more, making them more discoverable.
 In the same way, food marketplace players have access to infinitely more data than individual brands which they can leverage in order to identify what items to sell, at which location , at what price point and optimize for max profits.

 - Bulk Sales: Mass produce a meal in one of those facilities and distribute at a low price.
 Use the app to promote such 'flash sales' or campaigns.